The Hunchback (1997 film)

-The Hunchback (a.k.a.
-The Hunchback of Notre Dame) is a 1997 made-for-television romantic drama film based on Victor Hugo's iconic 1831 novel The Hunchback of Notre-Dame, directed by Peter Medak and produced by Stephane Reichel.
+The Hunchback is a 1997 made-for-television romantic drama film based on Victor Hugo's 1831 novel The Hunchback of Notre-Dame, directed by Peter Medak and produced by Stephane Reichel.
 It stars Richard Harris as Claude Frollo, Salma Hayek as Esmeralda and Mandy Patinkin as Quasimodo, the titular hunchback of Notre Dame.
 The film premiered on March 16, 1997, on TNT.